sujay-vittal/Software-Engineering/README.md

 1. Design Java classes that models the UML sequence diagram.
 Represent basic symbols and components of sequence diagram in Java based on the Sequence Diagram syntax standard.
 	 - All the required standard symbols and components are in https://www.lucidchart.com/pages/uml-sequence-diagram

-2. Generate Source code from the input file     (CSV Format)
-	 - Use the tools designed by the Undergrad to parse the input file and generate AST Model.
-From AST model generate Java source code for the sequence diagram given by the user.

-3. Generate Sequence diagram objects from Java source code
+2. Generate Sequence diagram objects from Java source code
 	 - Generate AST model from the input Java file(s) and create objects that represent the UML Sequence Diagram.

-4. Compare UML Sequence Diagrams
+3. Compare UML Sequence Diagrams
 	 - Compare UML Sequence Diagram objects and generate two outputs from the comparison:

 		1. A boolean variable indicating whether the two diagrams compared are identical or not.